hneth/riskyrApp/www/recommended_readings.md

 ## Recommended readings

-For further information on the transparent representation of risk and heuristic decision making, we recommend the following articles:
+For further details on the transparent representation of risk-related information and on heuristic decision making, we recommend the following articles:

 - Arkes, H. R., & Gaissmaier, W. (2012).
 Psychological research and the prostate-cancer screening controversy.